2KAbhishek/tmux-tilit/README.md

 ## What is this

-tmux-tilit brings tiling window manager features and smooth keybindings to your tmux sessions, boosting your productivity like never before!
+tmux-tilit brings tiling window manager features and smooth keybindings to your tmux sessions, boosting your productivity like never before.

 ## Prerequisites